Sustainability Teacher Fellowship 2026-27 Cohort Applications are Open from December 12, 2025 to April 7th, 2026

 Sustainability is an interdisciplinary topic connected to STEM, civics, economics, communications, literature, art, health, and other areas.
-All educators working with K-12th grade students who are interested in exploring sustainability issues through the lens of their discipline are invited to apply.
+All educators working with K-12th-grade students who are interested in exploring sustainability issues through the lens of their discipline are invited to apply.
 We seek a group of educators committed to preparing their students to be the present and future problem solvers.

 Eligibility Requirements for New and Returning Fellows

 Educators of all disciplines working with K-12 students interested in teaching sustainability issues.
+Formal and Informal educators are welcome, see FAQ for details.

 Educators working in Arenac, Bay, Gratiot, Isabella, Midland, or Saginaw counties and surrounding communities within the Saginaw Bay Watershed.

 Individuals and teams are eligible to participate.
-Interdisciplinary teams are encouraged. to apply.
+Interdisciplinary teams are encouraged to apply.

 Collect and share artifacts of your learning and student work; complete reflection activities and project reporting.